 🌷🍁🌷🍁🌷

 Mindfulness seems to be the buzzword of the day.
-It had been calling me here and there, when coincidentally, someone gave me a book about mindfulness in bird watching.
-The book is pleasant to read so far.
-As I turn the pages, I feel relaxed and calm, because the author's tone and choice of words are relaxing and calming.
-It is making me want to be mindful in every aspect of my life.
+It had been calling out to me here and there, when coincidentally, a mindful friend gave me a book about the art of watching birds, mindfully.
+Reading the book has been pleasant so far.
+Turning the pages makes me feel relaxed and calm, because the author's tone and the subject matter are relaxing and calming.
+It is also making me want to be more mindful, not only in bird watching, but in other aspects of my life.

-Only two days into January, despite my mission of mindfulness, I made my first big flub, because I was not mindful.
+Only two days into January, despite my mission of mindfulness, I made my first big flub, because I was not mindful enough.
 I baked a chocolate pie for a friend's birthday, and when I sliced it, syrupy chocolate filling ran onto the plate.
 I should have baked it longer.
 If I had inspected it more carefully when taking it out of the oven, I would have known.
-Instead, I trusted a note from long ago that I had baked it for thirty-five minutes, without taking into account that I am using a different oven now, and that different ovens cause different results.
+Instead, I trusted a note from long ago that I had baked it for thirty-five minutes, failing to take into account that a new oven had been installed since then, and that different ovens deliver different results.
 Next time, I will be more mindful.

 Mindfulness is a two-way street.
 There are times when our mindfulness is overridden by someone else's mindlessness.
 No matter how mindful we are, mindfulness and mindlessness sometimes collide.

-This driver's mindlessness caused a lot of trouble for me.
+The errant driver's mindlessness caused a lot of trouble for me.
 I was summoned to appear in court and had to have my car repaired.
-If she had only been more mindful ...
+If only she had been more mindful ...

-A short time after that, as bad luck would have it, I fell victim to another person's mindlessness.
+A short time after that, as bad luck would have it, I fell victim to another's mindlessness.

 I was at an intersection waiting to make a U-turn when a rear-ender knocked me forward.
 "Not again," I sighed.
 With dread, I exited my car to survey the damage.
 The careless driver, a nicely dressed young man in his twenties, was getting out of his car.
 He asked if I was okay.
 I told him, "Yes," but that I needed to check the bumper.
 The young man asked me again, "Are you sure you're okay?"

 A bystander had called 911, and when the policeman arrived, he told us to move our vehicles out of traffic and exchange insurance information.
-The young man and I discovered we had been on the way to the same store across the street, so we sat back down in our cars and drove to the parking lot.
+The young man and I discovered we had both been on the way to Bed Bath & Beyond across the street, so we donned our cars again and drove to the parking lot.

-After finding no dents in the bumper, I thanked him for the info, and as we ended our conversation, he said in a friendly voice, "I might see you inside the store."
+After finding no dents in the bumper, I thanked him for the information, and as we ended our conversation, he said in a friendly voice, "I might see you inside the store."

 While I shopped, I noticed him perusing merchandise in the aisle across from me, and I thought how nice a young man, even if he did run into my car.
-Driving home that day, I reflected on how proud his parents must be of their well-mannered son.
-One driver rear-ending another could have been an uncomfortable situation, but the young man's presence of mind, or mindfulness, compensated for the shake-up.
+Driving home that day, I reflected on how proud his parents must be of their well-mannered, considerate son.
+One driver rear-ending another could have been an uncomfortable situation, but the young man's presence of mind, or mindfulness, compensated for the inconvenience.

 Much time has passed since those accidents.
-I remember little about the woman who crinkled my car, except for her sunglasses and a spiel about having a reaction to medication.
-But the twenty-something young man stands outs, and I still have the envelope he gave me.
+I remember little about the woman who crinkled my car, except for her big sunglasses and a spiel about having a reaction to medication.
+But Ben, the twenty-something young man, stands out, and I still have the envelope he gave me.
 His mindfulness after the bump-up made up for the mindlessness that caused it.
 Mindfulness leaves a lasting impression.

 🌷🍁🌷🍁🌷